-Yarn at the top, go around the topmost nail, make a last check of your weaving, cut your working yarn allowing for the over and under weaving of the yarn (I allow twice the loom’s length), and weave the end down to the bottom.
+Yarn at the top, go around the topmost nail, make a last check of your weaving, and cut your working yarn, allowing for the over and under weaving of the yarn (I allow twice the loom’s length), weave the end down to the bottom.
 You can leave the end, but I usually go around the last nail and over the yarn strand and pull the tail’s end through the loop.

 Carefully pop your weaving off the loom and block.

 Congratulations, you have just woven your first diagonal square!